Russia says three-day Homs ceasefire agreed

 Separately, Deputy Foreign Minister Gennady Gatilov said the agreement justified Russia's opposition to any Western and Arab effort to push for a U.N.
 Security Council resolution on humanitarian aid in Syria.

 "This confirms that the humanitarian problems of the Syrian population can be solved through concrete steps, not the adoption by the U.N.
-Security Council of politicized resolutions," he said on Twitter.
+Security Council of politicised resolutions," he said on Twitter.

 (Writing by Steve Gutterman; Editing by Larry King)